Elgin Baylor: Player profile

-Baylor was known as an all-around player, excelling at defense, offense, rebounding, and passing.
-At 6'5", 225lbs, he was short for a forward even for the time period in which he played, but he had the strength to "muscle through" defenders, and the finesse and creativity to maneuver around them, including to rebound missed shots and score second chance points.
+Baylor was known as an all-around player, excelling at offense, rebounding, and passing.
+At 6'5", 225lbs, he was short for a forward when the average NBA player was 6'6 by 1963, the period in which he played but he had the strength to "muscle through" defenders, and the finesse and creativity to maneuver around them, including to rebound missed shots and score second chance points.

 Baylor was known for his superior leaping abilities that allowed him to score by staying in the air longer than defenders; Bill Russell called him "the godfather of hang time."
 He invented "moves" to deceive defenders, involving changing hands or changing direction, even mid-air.
+His weakness was on defense, as he was criticized for his shortcomings defensively and was famously described by Wilt Chamberlain as having the interest in defense equivalent to baseball player Ted Williams playing on the left field.

-Baylor's offensive repertoire included a running bank shot and a left-handed hook shot, though he was right-handed.
+As for Baylor's offensive repertoire, it included a running bank shot and a left-handed hook shot, though he was right-handed.
 He had an on-court facial twitch that he used as a head fake.
 Baylor credited his success to a talent for jumping and the creativity to spontaneously react to the defense.